ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 * ***Data:*** You can follow the guidance in **Part A**.
 Please note that you need to have the Client ID and Client Secret first.
 * ***Models:*** From **Part D** instructions, you will see two command lines.
 One is used to get a cleaned data csv from data_cleaning.py and the other is used to run different models.
 You are able to adjust your desired models as needed.
 ## G.Limitations (all)
+<b>Data Limitations:</b>

+The "popularity" data in our dataset is calculated by Spotify using their own algorithm.
+This algorithm factors in the total number of plays a track has received and how recent those plays are.
+However, we don't know the exact details of the algorithm, and we cannot access the actual play count or the number of people who have saved a track through the API.
+Additionally, some Audio Features, like Danceability and Energy, are actually scores that Spotify assigns to each track.
+We cannot determine the exact criteria for these scores or the detailed steps used to calculate them.

 <b>Feature Selection Bias:</b>